Shicheng-Guo/ASA/BNC2/extdata/readme.md

-### Novel Genetic susceptibility loci in BNC2 associated with rheumatoid arthritis
+### Novel genetic polymorphism in BNC2 associated with susceptibility to rheumatoid arthritis